LocalShapeDescriptors/LocalShapeDescriptors.github.io/sections/methods.md

 </tr></table>
 </div>

+See the paper for details on the other two networks (MtLSD & AcLSD).
 After training the networks for a number of iterations (usually several hundred thousand), the predicted LSDs start to resemble the ground truth LSDs.
 For example, when considering the offset vectors, we can see sharp contrasts at object boundaries, and smooth gradients within objects:

 <div style="text-align: center;">
 <img class="b-lazy"